tonyamf/STATISTICAL_ANALYSIS_OF_SIMULATED_EEG-_DATA/README.md

 Statistical Analysis of Simulated EEG Time-Series Data Project Overview
-This project reproduces the statistical analysis presented in the paper "7089CEM: Statistical Methods Coursework" by Antonio Mpembe Franco.
+This project reproduces the statistical analysis presented in the paper.
 The analysis investigates a simulated EEG dataset comprising four input time-series signals (x1, x2, x3, x4) and one output time-series signal (y).

 The core objectives of the analysis are: